|

 I got a chance to do some hiking above Lake Tahoe before a radon conference in 2002 and caught this picture on the way back to the conference.

-Especially when you spot a Leather Back Turtle
+The best is when you spot a Leather Back Turtle and try your best to keep up with him.

 All across Bali you see women and men carrying objects balanced on their heads.
 The people of Bali are so friendly, religious, creative and hard working.